Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Simplified analytical treatment of dynamics

-Inequalities (\ref{inequa2}) and (\ref{large}) will turn into equalities at the moment of synchronisation, provided this synchronisation takes place above the Roche radius (otherwise the moon disintegrates, and synchronism is never achieved).
-So, while in Scenario 1 it was necessary to keep the value of $\s R\s\sqrt{(M+M_{\rm{m}})/M_{\rm{m}}}\s$ below the reduced Hill radius (see Footnote \ref{foot}), in Scenario 2 this value must exceed the Roche radius.
+{The system comes to an equilibrium} at the moment of synchronisation, provided this synchronisation takes place above the Roche radius (otherwise the moon disintegrates, and synchronism is never achieved).
+So, while in Scenario 1 it was necessary to keep the value of $\s R\s\sqrt{(M+M_{\rm{m}})/M_{\rm{m}}}\s$ below the reduced Hill radius (see Footnote \ref{foot}), in Scenario~2 this value must exceed the Roche radius.

-The entire formalism describing Scenario 2 remains valid for an initially retrograde moon, one captured on an orbit directed oppositely to the initial spin direction of the planet.
+The formalism describing Scenario 2 remains valid for an initially retrograde moon, one captured on an orbit directed oppositely to the initial spin direction of the planet.
 For this moon, a synchronous orbit does not exist~---~or may, when convenient, be assumed infinite.
-Such a moon is descending with regular weak tides.
-If sufficiently massive, it may reverse the planet's rotation.
+Tides in the planet are working to pull such a moon down.
+If sufficiently massive, a tidally descending moon may reverse the planet's rotation.
 Thereafter, the moon may perish below the Roche limit, leaving the planet in a retrograde rotation mode~---~which may be Venus' case \citep{Venus}.
 Alternatively, the moon may synchronise the planet above the Roche limit.
 In this situation, both the final orbit of the moon and the resulting rotation of the planet are retrograde~---~which may be the case of Pluto and Charon \citep{synchronisation}.

 For mathematical convenience, we set the mean motion of Charon positive, $n>0$.
 Pluto's initial rotation rate $\Omega$ can be of either sign.
 Specifically, it was negative ($\Omega<0$) in the case when Charon's initial orbital motion was opposite to Pluto's initial spin.
-This warrants that, initially, $\,\Omega\s -\s n\s <\s 0\,$, therefore, the case with opposite signs of $n$ and the initial $\Omega$ is described by the Scenario 2 formalism.
+This warrants that, initially, $\,\Omega\s -\s n\s <\s 0\,$.
+Therefore, the case with opposite signs of $n$ and the initial $\Omega$ is described by the Scenario 2 formalism.
 We emphasise that a negative initial $\Omega$ implies that Pluto was initially ``retrograde'' only with respect to Charon's initial mean motion $n$.
 With respect to the solar system's standard prograde direction, things were opposite: Pluto's initial spin was prograde, while Charon's initial mean motion was retrograde.